Alan Closter: Major leagues

-After making his Major League debut with the Senators in 1966, Closter wouldn't pitch again in MLB until 1971, when he made occasional relief appearances for the Yankees.
+After making his Major League debut with the Senators in 1966, Closter did not pitch again in MLB until 1971, when he made occasional relief appearances for the Yankees.
 Closter made one start in 1971 against the Detroit Tigers on September 4.
 He pitched 5 innings and allowed 5 hits and 5 earned runs, two of which were home runs.

-Closter was traded to the Atlanta Braves on September 5, 1973 as the player to be named later as part of a trade that sent Wayne Nordhagen and Frank Tepedino to Atlanta for pitcher Pat Dobson.
+Closter was traded to the Atlanta Braves on September 5, 1973, as the player to be named later as part of a trade that sent Wayne Nordhagen and Frank Tepedino to Atlanta for pitcher Pat Dobson.

 In his remaining two seasons in the MLB, Closter only made 6 appearances between the Yankees and Braves, pitching 6 2/3 innings in relief.

 Post-retirement

-After retiring, Closter lived in Richmond, New York.
+After retiring, Closter lived in Richmond, Virginia.
 He worked for Philip Morris International for 30 years, focused on product development in Latin America.
 In 2006, Closter was elected to the Syracuse Baseball Wall of Fame.

+Closter died in Morattico, Virginia on June 12, 2026, at the age of 82.